togethercca/togethercca.github.io/_pages/endCustomerApi.md

 CCAOnline only supports the HTTP Basic Authentication Scheme for Client Authentication.
 CCAOnline does not support client credentials included in the request-body.

-The followin example features a Basic Authorization Header that contains the client credentials (base64 encoded string for "someClientId:aSecret").
+The followin example features a Basic Authorization Header that contains the client credentials (base64 encoded string for "clientId:clientSecret").
 The resource owners password credentials are present in the body.

 ```powershell
 Invoke-RestMethod -Uri "https://eca.ccaedv.at/api/token" -Method Post -Body @{ grant_type="password";username= "alan";password="complete"} -Headers @{"Authorization"="Basic c29tZUNsaWVudElkOmFTZWNyZXQ="}